• Fall Recipes

 Hearty bowl recipes are always on my menu during the colder months.
 If you would like some more ideas, then perhaps check out my coconut turmeric quinoa risotto and baked fennel risotto.
 Both have that 'hug in a bowl' feeling . . .

 This quinoa sweet potato bowl makes the most of sweet potato and flavours it with lots of herbs and coconut milk.
-It can also be thought of as a quinoa risotto as the quinoa absorbs the coconut milk and has that cosy feeling.
-A simple recipe that is bursting with healthy ingredients!
+It can also be thought of as a quinoa risotto as the quinoa absorbs the coconut milk and has that cozy feeling.
+A simple recipe that is bursting with tasty ingredients!

 Jump to: